Mirxa27/MirxaAgent/docs/examples/huggingface/cuga_knowledge.md

 * Policy-aware planning
 * Saving successful plans or code snippets
 * Early memory layer for reuse
-* Exposure of CUGA itself as a tool to other agents
+* Exposure of MirxaAgent itself as a tool to other agents

 ---